kristinemlarson/gnssrefl/tests/use_cases/use_smm3.md

 the offset was set wrong in the Rinex file.
 Simply discard those data or put the antenna height back in the results.
 Ignore all attempts by Nevada Reno to fit a model to these data.
 That model is meant for tectonic sites; and it cannot properly deal with a 16 meter antenna height error.
 The results themselves are good.
-Please also keep in mind that the Nevada Reno group is working 24/7, and does not necessarily go back and pick up data that are only telemetered 6 months after the fact, as they might be at an ice sheet site.
+Please also keep in mind that the Nevada Reno analysis group is working 24/7, and does not necessarily go back and pick up data that are only telemetered 6 months after the fact, as they might be at an ice sheet site.

 Before attempting to update/analyze these data, I encourage you to read the refereed paper on the larger